 The theft or attempted theft of a motor vehicle is prohibited.
 This includes, but is not limited to, persons having unlawful access even though the vehicle is later abandoned, such as joyriding.

-4.15.5 Theft of Property
+3.28Theft of Property

 Theft or removal of property belonging to the university or another individual is prohibited.
 This includes, but is not limited to, furniture, artwork, plants, electronics, books, window screens and signs.